 Best for wellness - Kagi Maldives Spa Island

 With this newcomer on the Maldives scene, the clue is in the name: it’s set to become the go-to island for balancing both body and mind.
-Kagi Maldives, which is due to open in September 2020, will be so much more than a resort with a spa: it’ll be the first wellness retreat in the country.
+Kagi Maldives, which opened in September 2020, is so much more than a resort with a spa: it’s the first wellness retreat in the country.
 Set out above those idyllic turquoise waters, the spherical Baani Spa is the focus of the resort; it’s here where you’ll get those muscle-melting massages and soothing facials.
 But that’s not all.
 There’s the unique yoga room where salutations are accompanied by sound therapy, and the Spa Corner where you can fuel your body with good-for-you dishes in peaceful surroundings.

 Best for low-key luxury - Milaidhoo Island Maldives

 This small-but-perfectly-formed island is the far-flung retreat of your daydreams.
 Milaidhoo is set in the Baa Attoll, a UNESCO World Biosphere Reserve where the biodiversity of the underwater world is unlike anywhere else on Earth.
 Even on Milaidhoo’s house reef, which is easily accessible from the beach, you’re sure to see some pretty incredible marine life.
 We love the intimacy of the island.
 There are just 50 villas that each have an infinity-edged pool and a huge deck – it’s all about outdoor living here.
 Their thatched roofs give off that authentic Maldivian vibe, something that the island really embraces.
 Head to the one-of-a-kind overwater restaurant Ba’theli which has a traditional dhoni boat design for tastes inspired by the Maldives’ setting on the ancient Spice Route.

 Best for style and romance - Velassaru Maldives